EU funds lessen pain for Cancer patients and avoid premature deaths

 EU funds – which in this case amounted to more than €41 million – has literally made a difference of life and death for many Maltese patients.

-This article is part of the OurEU.mt campaign, which is being managed by CiConsulta’s Comuniq.eu, with the financial support of the European Union.
-Its contents are the sole responsibility of CiConsulta and do not necessarily reflect the views of the European Union.
+This article was produced with the financial support of the European Union.
+Its contents are the sole responsibility of and do not necessarily reflect the views of the European Union.